 Towards the end of the year she was introduced to the Spark Lab Global Invent It Challenge 2015.
-Allie and her friend Chase entered the Goal-rilla Soccer Trainer.
+Allie and her friend Chase entered the Goal-rilla Soccer Trainer in 2015.
 They received an honorable mention for their trainer, which hangs from the cross bar of the soccer goal and swings back and forth to replace a goalie during practice and helps players aim for the goal corners.

 Perhaps the most challenging thing Allie did in 2017 was enter the Discovery Education 3M Young Scientist Challenge with her Blow Dart Spiometer.
 Her hard work paid off as she was on of the Top Ten Finalists!